opf/openproject/docs/getting-started/boards-introduction/README.md

 This document provides an initial introduction to the boards in OpenProject, i.e. how to use a Kanban board to manage your tasks in an agile way.

-> **Note**: The agile board is a Enterprise add-on and only available for the [OpenProject Cloud edition](https://www.openproject.org/hosting/) and the [Enterprise On-premises edition](https://www.openproject.org/enterprise-edition/).
+> **Note**: The agile board is an Enterprise add-on and only available for the [OpenProject Enterprise cloud](https://www.openproject.org/hosting/) and the [Enterprise On-premises edition](https://www.openproject.org/enterprise-edition/).